YakShavingCatHerder/refract/README.md

 - Add docstrings to functions
 - Include error handling

-### Testing

-Test all commands with various scenarios:
-- Valid environment names
-- Invalid environment names
-- Non-existent environments
-- Duplicate environment creation
-- Environment activation
-- Environment removal

 ##  License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ##  Acknowledgments

-- Built with Python's standard library
+- Built with 1 dependency: Python's standard library
-- Inspired by the need for simpler virtual environment management
+- Inspired by the need for simpler, cli-native management of virtual environments; perfect for deploying to lightweight servers when needed
-- Thanks to the Python community for the excellent `venv` module
+- Thanks to the Python community for the excellent `venv` module; this isn't a diss, just a specific use-case ;)

 ---